13 Top Dog-Friendly Campsites in Western Australia

 This brochure lists the rest areas along all major highways, including whether they are a 24-hour rest area.
 Dogs are permitted at these rest areas, but must stay on-leash, particularly as 1080 baiting frequently occurs in Outback WA.

-Another popular 24-hour rest area in Western Australia is Miaree Pool Rest Area, less than an hour south of Karratha on the North West Coastal Highway.
+One of our favourite rest area stays was Miaree Pool Rest Area, less than an hour south of Karratha on the North West Coastal Highway.

 The rest area is situated next to the lovely Miaree Pool, a freshwater waterhole that’s a lovely swimming spot.
 The water was a bit chilly when I stayed during July, but I still had a quick dip, and I’m sure swimming-loving dogs would love to do the same, particularly during the hotter months of the year.